dpersing/ada-a11y-intro/a11y-presentation.md

 <img src="http://placekitten.com/300/300" alt="an adorable tabby kitten">
 ```

-Always have a text equivalent for information that is presented in a non-text format, such as images, standalone icons, etc.
+Always have a text equivalent for information that is presented in a non-text format, such as images, standalone icons, videos, etc.

 #### Data tables